-There are a variety of issues which may arise with granting powers of attorney.
-These reasons may include:
+There are a variety of issues that may arise regarding a power of attorney.

-- A third-party who is reluctant or hesitant to follow the directives of the agent.
+- A third-party will be reluctant or hesitant to follow the directives of the agent

-- Divorce, which can terminate a power of attorney agreement.
+- Divorce can terminate a power of attorney agreement

-If you are looking to grant powers of attorney or an advanced directive, you should seek legal counsel right away.
-Make sure you get a trusted and experienced attorney who is willing to fight for your rights.
-Call The Berman Law Group right now at (800) 375-5555 for your free consultation.
+If you are looking to grant powers of attorney or an advanced directive, you should seek legal counsel from a trusted estate planning lawyer in Florida.
+Call The Berman Law Group at (800) 883-5206 today.